El Ten Eleven

 Add to Cal

-Armed with merely a doubleneck bass/guitar, drums and a dizzying array of foot pedals, the band creates complex, deeply felt music, from scratch, onstage, with no help from laptops, click tracks or additional musicians.
-They utilize multiple looping pedals to create songs that sound as though they are being played by at least six people.
+Armed with merely a double-neck bass/guitar, drums and a dizzying array of foot pedals, El Ten Eleven creates complex, deeply felt music, from scratch, onstage, with no help from laptops or additional musicians.
+Made up of Kristian Dunn (bass, guitar) and Tim Fogarty (Drums), they utilize multiple looping pedals to create songs that sound as though they are being played by at least six people.
 Most first-timers to an El Ten Eleven show are stunned that the band is a duo.
+It's a refreshing sight in this age of letting the computers do all the work.

 - loading tweets